2D Triangle Splatting for Direct Differentiable Mesh Training: Method

 \section{Method}

-2D Triangle Splatting (2DTS) replace the Gaussian primitives from 3DGS~\cite{kerbl3Dgaussians} with triangle primitives and combines the compactness parameter from GES~\cite{hamdi_2024_CVPR} to approximate a solid mesh representation.
-The triangle primitives are rendered using the splatting and alpha-blending methods introduced in 3DGS.
-To enable the gradient back-propagation through the rendering process, we use a decaying opacity function based on the barycentric coordinates of each point on the triangle plane.
-The depth and normal of each primitive can be calculated naturally from the normal of the triangle plane and the depth of the triangle vertices.
-A normal consistency loss similar to the one used in 2DGS~\cite{Huang2DGS2024} is applied to constrain the rendered normals and depth image.
+2D Triangle Splatting (2DTS) replaces the Gaussian primitives from 3DGS~\cite{kerbl3Dgaussians} with triangle primitives and combines the compactness parameter from GES~\cite{hamdi_2024_CVPR} to approximate a solid mesh representation.
+The triangle primitives are rendered by alpha-blending the colors of all triangles intersecting each camera ray from front to back.
+To enable the gradient propagation through rendering back to triangle vertices, we define the opacity of each point on the triangle plane as a continuous function of the barycentric coordinates.
+The depth and normal of each primitive can be calculated naturally from the normal of the triangle plane and the location of ray-triangle intersection.
+Depth maps and normal maps can then be rendered using the same alpha-blending method as the color rendering.
+The parameters of the triangle primitives are optimized by minimizing a combination of photometric and regularization losses.
 Figure \ref{fig:overview} shows an overview of the proposed method.